-The overall compliance rate has remained low.
-Primarily because the top tire purchasing agencies, the California Department of Transportation and the California Highway Patrol, do not consistently buy retreads due to safety concerns for both law enforcement and heavy-duty vehicles.
-The California Department of Transportation spent \$3.5 million on new tires and approximately \$521,000 on tire retreads.
-This is 14 percent of the total dollars spent on retread tires, which is consistent from the prior fiscal year (or \$520,000 in retreads out of the total \$3.7 million spent on tires).
-Graph 5 shows the California Department of Transportation's 10-year retread purchasing trend.
+Retread Tires: The overall purchasing compliance rate in this category is eight percent, which is a decrease from eleven percent from the prior year.
+The overall compliance rate for this category has remained low.
+Primarily because the top tire purchasing agencies, CalTrans and the California Department of Highway Patrol (CHP), do not consistently buy retreads due to safety concerns for both law enforcement and heavyduty vehicles.
+CalTrans spent \$3.5 million on new tires and of that, approximately \$535,000 on tire retreads.
+This is a 15 percent compliance rate, which is consistent from the prior fiscal year (or \$520,000 in retreads out of the total \$3.6 million spent on tires).
+Purchases from CalTrans accounts for 35 percent of all retread purchases statewide and is also 78 percent of the statewide compliant dollars.
+Graph 8 shows CalTrans' 10-year retread purchasing trend.

-Graph 8: CalTrans's Tire Purchase Trend from FY 2010-11 to FY 2019-20
+Graph 8: CalTrans's Tire Purchase Trend from FY 2011-12 to FY 2020-21 (Figures based on state spending as reported by the state agency in the SABRC Annual Report System)

-The California Highway Patrol was the second highest buyer and increased their retread tire purchases this fiscal year.
-They purchased approximately \$376,000, of which \$3,600 were retread tires.
-This is a decrease of \$2.2 million spent from the previous fiscal year, of which none were SABRC compliant.
-Table 3 lists state agencies with tire purchases over \$100,000, but did not meet the SABRC compliance goal of fifty percent.
-Some state agencies cited Public Resource Code section 42413 et seq., which exempts emergency vehicles from the requirement to use retreaded tires.
+The California Highway Patrol was the second highest buyer and significantly increased their tire spend this fiscal year.
+They purchased approximately \$2.7 million in tires, of which none were retread tires.
+This is an increase of \$2.3 million spent from the previous fiscal year, of which \$3,625 was SABRC compliant.
+The CHP's tire purchases accounted for the other 35 percent of statewide purchases which has a significant impact on the statewide compliance rate.
+Table 4 lists state agencies with tire purchases over \$100,000, but did not meet the SABRC compliance goal of 50 percent.
+Although, California State University Chancellor's Office did increase their compliance rate this fiscal year from 17 percent to 41 percent.
+Many state agencies cited Public Resource Code section 42413 et seq., which exempts emergency vehicles from the requirement to use retreaded tires.

-Table 4: State Agencies with over \$100,000 in Tire Purchases
+Table 4: State Agencies with over \$100,000 in Tire Purchases for FY 2020-21